 Our research and innovation function also ensures we keep track of emerging technologies so that we can quickly identify how they can be incorporated into our portfolio for client benefit.

-Please get in touch if you want to understand more.
+Please get in touch via the button below if you want to understand more.

 Artificial Intelligence covers a broad set of capabilities aligned across 4 main intelligence pillars:

 - Learning – Machine Learning (and Deep Learning)

 - Understanding – Expert Systems, Knowledge bases, Rules engines and Graphs

 - Communication – Natural Language Processing, Speech, Vision, Hearing

 For each field there are various approaches, for example in machine learning there is supervised learning, unsupervised learning and reinforcement learning.
 Each approach has many options in terms of how data is prepared, used and then how the best algorithms and models are selected.
 There are also many different platforms, tools and frameworks to support AI development and deployment.
 These range from open source Python based libraries through to full cloud MLOps platforms from organisations such as Microsoft, Google and Amazon.

 On top of these base AI capabilities vendors are building an increasing array of AI applications, ranging from chatbots through to autonomous vehicles.
 AI is also being utilised with other technologies such as Robotic Process Automation, Intelligent Devices and Analytics (see below) to enhance what they can do.